Freshman Honors Summer Academy Courses

 Professional Studies

-Professor Kevin Plumlee.
-This course is designed to introduces you to electrical, computer and mechanical engineering studies through lectures, problem solving, and an applied lab experiences.
+Professor Brad Copeland.
+This course is designed to introduce you to electrical, computer and mechanical engineering studies through lectures, problem solving, and applied lab experiences.
 You will study the various approaches to engineering using the lab as an illustration of how engineers develop and implement solutions in their fields.

 Professional Studies